reconbot/node-sphero/Readme.md

 You must use the 32bit version of nodejs, because there are issues with the serialport builds on the x64 platform.
 You can install NodeJS by downloading it from [nodejs.org](http://nodejs.org/download/) Current 32bit version is available here: [http://nodejs.org/dist/v0.8.9/node-v0.8.9-x86.msi](http://nodejs.org/dist/v0.8.9/node-v0.8.9-x86.msi)

 Python.
-Remember you want the latest 2.x releease: [python windows binaries](http://www.python.org/download/releases/)
+Remember you want the latest 2.x release: [python windows binaries](http://www.python.org/download/releases/)

 If you dont have visual studio 2010, you can download the [express edition](http://www.microsoft.com/visualstudio/eng/downloads#d-2010-express) for free.
 You'll want the c++ version, or the all in one.